gabrielbull/php-ups-api/README.md

 }
 ```
 #### AddressValidation::validateReturnAVObject()
-In the code above `$xav->validateReturnAVObject()` is completely optional.
+In the code above `$xav->activateReturnObjectOnValidate()` is completely optional.
 Calling this method will cause
 `AddressValidation::validate()` to return an `AddressValidationResponse` object.
 If you do not call this method, `validate`
 continues to function as it has previously.
 If you do not call this method, a single object with either the matched
 validated address, or the first candidate address if the address is ambiguous, will be returned.